NVIDIA/nvvl/README.md

 NVVL depends on the following:
 - CUDA Toolkit version 9.0 or newer
-- FFmpeg's libavformat, libavcodec, libavfilter, and libavutil
+- FFmpeg's libavformat, libavcodec, libavfilter, and libavutil.
+These can be installed from source as in the [example Dockerfiles](/docker) or from the Ubuntu 16.04 packages `libavcodec-dev libavfilter-dev libavformat-dev libavutil-dev`.
+Other distributions should have similar packages.

 Additionally, building from source requires CMake version 3.8 or above and some examples optionally make use of some libraries from OpenCV if